bt3gl/building_blog/content/deep_dreams.md

 ![dream](./dream/d1.jpg){:height="300px" width="400px"}

-About an year ago, Google published a seminal paper named [ImageNet Classification with Deep Convolutional Neural Networks](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), together with a [blog post](https://research.googleblog.com/2015/07/deepdream-code-example-for-visualizing.html), which became known as **Inceptionism**.
-This work unveiled not only a new way of composing hallucinating artistic pictures, but astonishing new insights on **how convolutional neural networks work**.
+About a year ago, Google published a seminal paper named [ImageNet Classification with Deep Convolutional Neural Networks](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), together with a [blog post](https://research.googleblog.com/2015/07/deepdream-code-example-for-visualizing.html), which became known as **Inceptionism**.
+This work unveiled not only a new way of composing hallucinating artistic pictures but astonishing new insights on **how convolutional neural networks work**.
 Now we are able to see what each hidden layer in the net has learned, or in a more philosophical explanation, what the **machine sees**.

 Convolutional Neural Networks take an image (a vector of pixels) as input, and transform the image through several layers of nonlinear functions (kind of how [kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing)) work).
 The **dream images** are just a **gradient ascent process** that minimizes the **L2 norm** of activation functions of some deep neural network layer.